-Melissa joined the Colombian Women's National Team in 2008 where she represented the "tricolor" for 7 years.
+Melissa joined the Colombian Women's National Team in 2008 where she represented the "tricolor" for over 7 years.
 She represented Colombia in the 2012 and 2016 Olympics, 2014 Copa America, 2014 Central American Games, and 2010 U20 Women's World Cup.
 She also played professionally in the Icelandic, American, and Colombian leagues.
 Melissa hold an undergraduate degree in International Business as well as a MBA in Marketing.

 After stepping away from the professional game and national team in 2017, Melissa has fought tirelessly for better playing conditions for the Colombian Women's National Team.
 She is currently based out of NYC.
 Check her out on Instagram @melissaortiz5 !